VoidXia/course-selector/README.md

 # course-selector
-A course select helper for Shanghai Koutuu University.
+A course selection helper for Shanghai Koutuu University.

 <br>